Fred Glennon, Ph.D. (Courses)

 ∑ Wexler, Jay.
 Holy Hullabaloos: A Road Trip to the Battlegrounds of the Church/State Wars (Beacon Press, 2009).

-In addition, I will place other required readings in book, essay, and electronic formats on reserve in the library or on Blackboard.
+In addition, I will place other required readings in electronic formats on reserve on Canvas.
 Reference is made to these readings in the course schedule.

 Student Responsibilities and Rights: Students have the responsibility for sharing in and contributing to the learning process.
 This responsibility includes developing a learning covenant (see attached), reading assigned material prior to class, participating actively in group process, class presentations and discussions, completing written assignments on time, and evaluating and suggesting positive directions for the class.
 In fulfilling these responsibilities, the student has certain rights.
 These include a right to voice an opinion that is based on a self-chosen value system, a right to dissent or differ from the professor or from others in the class, a right to papers and tests returned at a reasonable time, access to the professor at hours other than class time, and a right to know the grading system.